How to Improve Retail Conversion Rate

 Sound is the most pervasive atmospheric variable.
 It reaches every corner of the store.
 It operates below conscious attention.
 And unlike visual merchandising, which the customer engages with voluntarily, music is ambient by definition.
 The customer can't choose not to hear it.

-When the music matches the store's brand positioning, customers experience what researchers call atmospheric congruence.
+When the music matches the store's brand positioning, customers experience atmospheric congruence — and specifically, the sonic congruence that comes from sound fitting the space.
 The store feels right.
 Everything aligns.
 That feeling of alignment reduces the psychological friction of the purchase decision.
 The customer doesn't think "this music is making me want to buy things."
 They think "I like being in this store."
 The purchase follows.

 When the music is incongruent, or when there's no music at all, customers experience a low-level environmental disconnect.
 The store feels off in a way they can't articulate.
 Dwell time drops.
 The threshold for deciding to buy rises.
 Customers who would have purchased in a congruent environment walk out.

-The conversion impact is hard to measure with a playlist swap, because you can't control for all the other variables that affect daily sales.
-This is where the control store methodology matters.
-If you can compare two similar periods, or two locations, with different sonic strategies while holding other variables constant, you can isolate the music effect.
+The conversion impact is hard to measure with a casual playlist swap, because you can't control for all the other variables that affect daily sales.
+This is where control-store methodology matters.
+If you can compare two similar periods, or two locations, with different sonic strategies while holding other variables constant, you can isolate the music effect — the same way you'd run any other retail experiment.
+The catch is that you have to log what actually played, and when, against your floor performance; otherwise the data isn't there to correlate.
+See how to measure if your store music is working for the method.

 Conversion Through Sonic Congruence

-Entuned generates music tailored to your store's brand profile, customer demographic, and target outcome.
+Entuned builds music tailored to your store's brand profile, customer psychology, and target outcome.
 For conversion, the primary lever is congruence: making the sonic environment match what your customer expects to feel in your store.

 During the onboarding process, you define your brand's positioning and your target customer.
 Entuned uses those inputs to generate music that fits, with tempo ranges, genre characteristics, production qualities, and lyrical themes that reinforce your brand identity rather than contradicting it.

-The Move outcome mode targets conversion specifically, combining brand-congruent sound design with moderate energy levels and lyrical content oriented toward confidence and decisiveness.
+The Browse to Buy outcome mode targets conversion specifically, combining brand-congruent sound design with an inviting, easygoing feel and lyrical content oriented toward confidence and decisiveness.
 The goal is to bring customers from browsing state to buying state without making the environment feel pushy or sales-driven.

-Because Entuned generates new music weekly, the congruence stays fresh.
+Because Entuned creates new music weekly, the congruence stays fresh.
 A curated playlist from 2024 might have fit your brand when you made it, but every song that ages out of relevance degrades the atmospheric match.
-Generated music doesn't have that problem.
+Music built for your brand doesn't have that problem.
 Every batch is produced for your brand, now.

 Start with Entuned Free.
 Build sonic congruence in your store.